Hulupeep/wtfcircles/README.md

 - **Outer Circle (WWTF):**
 Aka "Wait, wait WHAT THE KFC IS THIS!!!!!!"
-  This is where your raw, unrefined ideas live—those things you’re completely clueless about.
+  This is where those things you’re completely clueless about live.
+It could be your own idea or project, a project handed to you, or a situation you are in.
 They start off with a cool blue background and a question mark icon.
+These things are:
 Unknown unknowns
-Completely clueless
+Completely clueless things
 No idea where to start or what even this is.
 I know what is is but absolutely no clue where to start - at all.
+Just honestly lost, and prepared to admit it.

 ### What you do with WWTF
-Brainstorm on these
+Brainstorm on these.
+Do 5 whys.
+Stare at them. keep asking 'What the f**k is this??'
 Click on them to add next DOABLE actions to bring clarity.
-Rememebr you are not doing a task you are just trying to get a bleeding clue as to what this is.
+Remember you are not doing a task you are just trying to get a bleeding clue as to what this is.
 It could be a task but the goal is the firt thing that can help unlock.

 - **Middle Circle (WTF):**
   As you add next actionable steps to a WWTF sticky note, to start getting to clarity (but still clueless0 it moves here.
 This zone represents ideas that are in the process of becoming clear.
 The note’s style updates (e.g., turns orange with a “WTF” label) to reflect progress.